-It may be possible to preserve the ovaries (e.g. if you are 45 years or under) and sometimes the uterus so you can still have children.
-However, this is not standard treatment and is an option only in certain cases.
-If it is an option for you, your doctor will explain the risks and benefits.
+It may be possible to preserve the ovaries (e.g. if you are 45 years or under) and sometimes the uterus, so you can still have children (see Fertility).
+However, this is an option only in certain cases, and your doctor will explain the risks and benefits.

 Learning that your reproductive organs will be removed or will no longer function and that you won’t be able to have children can be devastating.
 Even if your family is complete or you did not want children, you may still experience a sense of loss and grief.
-These reactions are not unusual.
+These reactions are normal.

-Speaking to a counsellor or a cancer nurse about your feelings and individual situation can be helpful.
+Speaking to a counsellor, psychologist, social worker or a cancer nurse about your feelings and individual situation can be helpful.
 You can also call Cancer Council 13 11 20 to talk to a health professional about your concerns.

 For more on this, see Fertility and cancer.